NuGet/Insights/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio (ExplorePackages.sln).
 3. Make sure the Azure Storage Emulator is running.
-4. Press F5 to launch the website (ExplorePackages.Website).
+4. Press F5 to launch the website (the Website project).
 It's the default startup project.
 5. Click on the "Admin" link in the navigation bar.
 6. Start some catalog scans.
    - You can start all of the catalog scans with the same timestamp using the "All catalog scans" section.
    - When starting out, use a custom max timestamp like `2015-02-01T06:22:45.8488496Z`.
    - This timestamp is the first commit to the catalog and will run quickly, only processing 20 packages.
 7. Stop the website.
-8. Start the function app (ExplorePackages.Worker).
+8. Start the function app (the Worker project).
 9. Wait until the catalog scan is done.
    - This can be seen by looking at the `workerqueue` queue or by looking at the admin panel seen above.